ddmitov/perl-executing-browser/README.md

 ## Features

 **Usability:**
-* CGI-like local scripts can be fed from standard HTML forms using GET or POST methods.
+* Local scripts can be fed from HTML forms using GET or POST methods or from AJAX requests.
-* AJAX requests to local scripts return data that can be seamlessly inserted into the HTML DOM tree of any local page using standard JavaScript methods.
 * Basic security restrictions are imposed on every locally executed Perl script.
 * Any version of Perl 5 can be selected.
 * PEB can be started from any folder.